Categories of Lagrangian Correspondences in Super Hilbert Spaces and Fermionic Functorial Field Theory: A fermionic field theory

 We summarize the above discussion as follows.

-\begin{construction} For any closed spin manifold $X$ of dimension $d$, we obtain a polarized real degree $d$ Hilbert space $V_X = (V_X, [L_X])$, where $V_X$ is the space of square-integrable sections of the spinor bundle and $L_X$ is the Atiyah, Patodi-Singer sub-Lagrangian \eqref{DefinitionAPSLagrangian}.
-The index $\ind(V_X)$ coincides with the alpha-invariant $\alpha(X) \in {KO}^{-d}(*)$ of $X$.
+\begin{Construction} For any closed spin$^{(c)}$ manifold $Y$ of dimension $d-1$, we obtain a polarized degree $d-1$ Hilbert space $V_Y = (V_Y, [L_Y])$, where $V_Y$ is the space of square-integrable sections of the spinor bundle and $L_Y$ is the Atiyah--Patodi--Singer sub-Lagrangian \eqref{APSLagrangian}.
+It comes with the additional data of a direct sum decomposition

-There is a similar construction for spin$^c$-manifolds $X$, which yields a polarized \emph{complex} degree $d$-Hilbert space, also denoted by $V_X = (V_X, [L_X])$. \end{construction}